 We set performance materiality at a level lower than materiality to reduce the probability that, in aggregate, uncorrected and undetected misstatements exceed the materiality for the financial statements as a whole.
-Group performance materiality was set at 70% of group materiality for the 2019 audit (2018: 70%).
-In determining performance materiality, we considered the following factors:

-- our risk assessment, including our assessment of the company's overall control environment; and - our past experience of the audit, which has indicated a low number of corrected and uncorrected misstatements identified in the prior period.
+Group financial statements Parent charitable company financial statements Performance materiality 70% of group materiality (2019: 70%) 70% of parent charitable company materiality (2019: 70%) Basis and rationale for determining performance materiality In determining performance materiality, we considered the following factors: our risk assessment, including our assessment of the group's overall control environment; and our past experience of the audit, which has indicated a low number of corrected and uncorrected misstatements identified in prior periods.